Nasher Museum of Art: Selected exhibitions

-This exhibit is the first career painting retrospective of American artist Barkley L. Hendricks.
+This exhibit was the first career painting retrospective of American artist Barkley L. Hendricks.
 This exhibition of Hendricks' paintings includes work from 1964 to the present.
-The exhibition will travel to the Studio Museum in Harlem, the Santa Monica Museum (Los Angeles), the Pennsylvania Academy of Fine Arts in Philadelphia, and the Contemporary Arts Museum in Houston.
-There is a definitive full-color exhibition catalogue with over 160 reproductions, edited by the Nasher Museum's curator of contemporary art Trevor Schoonmaker.
+The exhibition traveled to the Studio Museum in Harlem, the Santa Monica Museum (Los Angeles), the Pennsylvania Academy of Fine Arts in Philadelphia, and the Contemporary Arts Museum in Houston.
+A full-color exhibition catalogue with over 160 reproductions, edited by the Nasher Museum's curator of contemporary art Trevor Schoonmaker, was included.